JAY JENNINGS: Curator of The Knott's Museum

-Two big supporters of Jay Jennings' efforts to preserve Knott's Berry Farm history are Walter Knott's only living daughter, Marion (above), and grandson, Steve (below).
+Two big supporters of Jay Jennings' efforts to preserve Knott's Berry Farm history were the late Marion Knott (Walter's daughter) and Steve Knott (Walter's grandson).
 Marion explained, "I grew up on this farm and I'm very grateful that Jay is keeping its memory alive and well."

 Steve Knott added: "Jay really knows his Knott's history.
 I lived it my whole life and the facts and accuracy in his Knott's books are right on the money."